David Ramage: International representative rowing

 The Australian champion Corio Bay crew of 1962 was selected as the Australian coxed four to contest the 1962 Commonwealth Games.
 Ramage stroked that crew to a silver medal win at the Commonwealth Games in Perth.
 They were selected to contest the 1962 World Rowing Championships in Lucerne but were unable to travel.

 For the 1964 Tokyo Olympics that year's winning Victorian King's Cup eight was selected in toto.
-The Australian squad took a new Towns eight with them to the Olympics but quickly saw that its design and technology was way behind the European built Donoratico and Stampfli shells being used by the other nations.
+The Australian squad took a new Sargent & Burton eight with them to the Olympics but quickly saw that its design and technology were way behind the European built Donoratico and Stampfli shells used by the other nations.
 They raced in a borrowed Donoratico eight for the B final and finished in overall eighth place in the Olympic regatta with Ramage in the four seat.

 The same selection criteria were used for the 2nd World Rowing Championships - those held at Bled in 1966.
 The Victorian King's Cup crew of 1966 were selected as the Australian eight and with Ramage at bow they rowed to a tenth placing in Bled.

 As the national coxless pair champions of 1968 Ramage and Guest were selected as Australia's pair entrants for the 1968 Mexico Olympics.
 In the course of the semi-final, when leading the field a short distance from the finish, Ramage suffered acute oxygen loss from the high-altitude venue and, they were overrun on the line.
-The missed out on the final and ultimately won their B final in a time 6 seconds faster than the gold medal winning East Germans.
+The missed out on the final and ultimately won their B final in a time 6 seconds faster than the gold medal-winning East Germans.